How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 Making sure the person you choose can legally officiate a wedding isn’t difficult.
 But because requirements for a legal marriage vary by state, making sure no stone is left unturned can still be confusing.

-Start Writing the CeremonyGet Started with provenance
+Get Ordained and/or Write the CeremonyGet Started with provenance

 Open article